We want as many people as possible to be able to use this website.

 We are currently working on simplifying the language across the site.
 Some pages do not use plain English.
-This fails success criterion 3.1.5 (Reading Level).
-We plan to resolve them by 31 March 2021.
+This fails success criterion 3.1.5 (Reading Level) AAA.
+We plan to resolve this as soon as possible.

 Content that is not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 For example, we do not plan to fix International collaboration guidance.

 Any new or updated documents that we publish will meet accessibility standards.

 Third party content

 We have some documents on our website that were produced by a third party.
 We do not have any control over these documents, so we will not be able to fix any of them.
 For example, we will not be fixing the presentations for the Open data, HTML and interactive dashboard webinar.

 We plan to fix issues for the GSS website according to the timescales shown for each area above.
 We are also working with other GSS departments to make accessibility central to the way we create content and documents.